/ #

 The Birth of New Identities, 1869–1939

-The term “homosexual” first comes into use in the German-speaking world in 1869 and undergoes a substantial shift over the following decades.
+The term ‘homosexual’ first came into use in the German-speaking world in 1869 and un-derwent a substantial shift over the following decades.
 Debate over its meaning ranged from a universal capacity for same-sex love to the idea of a ‘third sex’.
-Over time, the term came to describe a minority embracing same-sex desire.
-During those decades, artists grapple with the issue in a wide variety of ways: they portray friends and lovers, capture the everyday lives of couples, or experiment with gender roles.
-Art offers them the latitude and the creative means to express realities and ideas for which there is as yet no appropriate language.
+Over time, the term came to describe a minority who embraced same-sex desire—precisely the obverse of the term’s original intention.
+During those decades, artists grappled with the issue in a wide variety of ways: they portrayed friends and lovers, captured the everyday lives of couples, or experi-mented with gender roles.
+Art offered them the latitude and the creative means to express realities and ideas for which there was as yet no appropriate language.

 The First Homosexuals retraces both the cultural and artistic output and the early history of the LGBTQIA+ community.
-A different version of the exhibition was organized by Alphawood Exhibitions at Wrightwood 659, Chicago, from May 2 until August 2, 2025, researched and curated by the US-American art historian Jonathan D. Katz in collaboration with Johnny Willis and other scholars around the world.
+The exhibition demonstrates the mutual formation of homosexu-al and transgender identities and traces the emergence of a distinctly trans identity as envi-sioned by modern artists following the coining of the term ‘trans’ in 1910.
 The Basel adaptation combines international loans—many of which have never been on display in Switzerland—with the Kunstmuseum’s own ample holdings.
 Seen together, the works of art offer insights into the genesis of a concept that is now an integral part of people’s identities and contemporary life.

 The exhibition is made possible by the Alphawood Foundation Chicago, a private foundation working for an equitable, just, and humane society.